sofiiadan/e-unification-isabelle/README.md

+# E-Unification

+First-order and higher-order pattern E-unification and E-matching for Isabelle with theorem certificates.

 ## Build

-You need to download the latest afp development version to `../afp-devel/` (or update the path in `ROOTS`) and use Isabelle2021 (release version) to build the sessions.
+You need to download the latest afp development version to `../afp-devel/` (or update the path in `ROOTS`) and use the Isabelle release version to build the sessions.

 ## Open Tasks

-1. add example why order of premises is important
+0. Add higher-order unifier
-2. use more efficient data structures
+1. use more efficient data structures
-3. build tactic
+2. build tactic
-4. apply hints step-wise and communicate with user
-5. tests for unification hints: check if order of presmises = order of solver
+3. tests for unification hints: check if order of premises = order of solver